Compliance / Risk management

 Strengthening information security

 Information that is collected, accumulated, transferred, or provided is an asset of extreme importance for business activities.
-To properly protect information assets and respond to risks, the Group has established its Information Security Policy.
-We are also systematically establishing information security measures to help ensure the proper operation and management, development, and use of information systems and networks, and are enhancing employee awareness through regular training.
-The information security organization is composed of the Board of Directors, employees responsible for information security, the Risk Management and Compliance Committee, and other participants.
-Led by the Compliance Department, it is working to protect information assets against improper use and abuse and striving to strengthen information security, including cyber security, to minimize potential losses.
+To properly protect these information assets and respond to risks, the Group has established its Information Security Policy.
+We are also systematically implementing information security measures to ensure the proper operational management, development, and use of information systems and networks, and are enhancing employee awareness through regular training.
+The information security organization is led by the Compliance Department and is composed of the Board of Directors, the chief information security officer, the Risk Management and Compliance Committee, and other participants.
+The organization works to protect information assets against improper use and abuse and strives to strengthen information security, including cybersecurity, to minimize potential losses.